 This is probably a really silly question but how do you slice your sandwich bread so that it doesn’t get all crumby?
 I’ve tried making sandwich bread a number of times but slicing becomes a huge mess.
 Maybe there is something wrong with the bread itself?

 The most important thing is to have a good bread knife.
 In order to slice the bread properly, you need a knife with at least a bit of a serrated edge, preferably with deep serrations.
-Something like this knife would work well…that’s very similar to what I have.
+Something like this knife would work well; there are lots of options out there if you search for a bread knife!

 Also, you should use a sawing motion instead of applying a lot of downward pressure, especially if your loaf of bread is really soft.